-- All youth participate in 12 hours of work-readiness training and receive a non-taxable stipend of \$7.25/training hour (\$87 total)

-- Training is developmentally appropriate and designed to meet the needs of participants

-- Training helps participants gain skills in each of the following required areas:
+- All youth participate in 12 hours of work-readiness training and earn pre-tax wages of \$7.25/training hour (\$87 total).
+Work-readiness wages are taxable. - Training is developmentally appropriate and designed to meet the needs of participants - Training helps participants gain skills in each of the following required areas: - Communication - Productivity and accountability Initiative and self-directio

-- o Communication

-- o Productivity and accountability

-- o Initiative and self-direction

 - o Problem-solving

-- o Teamwork - Financial literacy
+- o Teamwork

+- Financial literacy

-Training can be offered up-front at the start of the program (week of June 17) or throughout the program (weekly).
+Training can be offered up-front at the start of the program (week of June 15) or throughout the program (weekly).
 Partner4Work will review training curricula prior to the program to ensure quality and alignment with the skill areas mentioned above.